 One of the issues underlying Halbig v.
 Sebelius and three similar lawsuits making their way through federal courts is whether Congress intentionally restricted the Patient Protection and Affordable Care Act’s (PPACA) private health‐insurance subsidies to individuals who buy coverage through state‐established Exchanges.
 If so, that would mean the Internal Revenue Service’s decision to issue subsidies in the 34 states that did not establish Exchanges (i.e., that have federally established Exchanges) is illegal.
 For more on the IRS’s attempt to rewrite the PPACA in this fashion, click here.

-On Twitter, a skeptic challenges my coauthor Jonathan Adler claim that Congress intended to withhold subsidies in states that did not establish exchanges, arguing “The exchanges serve no purpose at all absent subsidies.
-Is there no golden rule at all in American jurisprudence?”
+On Twitter, a skeptic challenges my coauthor Jonathan Adler’s claim that Congress intended to withhold subsidies in states that did not establish Exchanges, arguing, “The exchanges serve no purpose at all absent subsidies.”
 (Read the entire exchange here.)

-In legal jargon, the skeptic argues that a literal interpretation of the statutory language restricting subsidies to those enrolled “through an Exchange established by the State” would be absurd, and the courts should defer to the agency’s reasonable interpretation.
+In legal jargon, the skeptic argues that a literal interpretation of the statutory language restricting subsidies to those enrolled “through an Exchange established by the State” would produce absurd results, and the courts should defer to the agency’s reasonable interpretation.

-In fact, the exchanges are supposed to perform more than a dozen functions besides issuing subsidies.
-Here are some of the ways PPACA’s health insurance exchanges attempt to serve the goals of “one-stop shopping,” price and quality comparisons, expanding choice and competition, and reducing health insurance premiums, even in the absence of subsidies:
+In fact, the Exchanges are supposed to perform more than a dozen functions besides issuing subsidies.
+Here are some of the ways the PPACA’s health insurance Exchanges attempt to serve the goals of “one‐stop shopping,” price and quality comparisons, expanding choice and competition, and reducing health insurance premiums, even in the absence of subsidies:

 - Facilitate the creation of SHOP Exchanges, where premium‐assistance tax credits are not available. §1311(b).